Ramada: Former brands

-International

-In Australia, Ramada Inn Parkville was a traditional motel in Parkville, Melbourne affiliated with the Australian "Golden Chain" group of hotels and motels.
-It underwent extensive renovation at one point but was known locally for its use of the Uncle Ben vintage logo and idiosyncratic abbreviation of the word "kilometre" on its signage.
-The motel was rebranded in c.2006–09 as "Parade Inn" and was demolished less than a decade later, making way for a residential development.
+Properties

+United Kingdom

-In the United Kingdom, Jarvis Hotels Ltd were the largest franchisee of the Ramada brand.
-They operated corporately as "Ramada Jarvis Hotels".
+In the United Kingdom, Jarvis Hotels Limited were the largest franchisee of the Ramada brand.
+They operated corporately as Ramada Jarvis.
 Six of the properties were bannered as Country Collection hotels; they are properties that were historic buildings that had been owned by local business magnates and in beautiful landscaped gardens.
 Ramada Jarvis went into liquidation in September 2011, ceasing trade on every hotel formerly franchised from Ramada.
 Ramada's United Kingdom operations came to an end.
 Shortly after, selected Days Hotels were rebranded as Ramada hotels, bringing the brand back to the United Kingdom.

+Other countries

+In Australia, Ramada Inn Parkville is being operated by company.
+Previously it was a traditional motel in Parkville, Melbourne affiliated with the Australian "Golden Chain" group of hotels and motels.
+It underwent extensive renovation at one point but was known locally for its use of the Uncle Ben vintage logo and idiosyncratic abbreviation of the word "kilometre" on its signage.
+The motel was rebranded in c.2006–09 as "Parade Inn".
-Ramada manages three properties in Indonesia.
-Two of which are located at Bali, and one at Surakarta.

-Ramada International manages three hotels on Sri Lanka's western coast, under the "Ramada" name, including one in Sri Lanka's capital Colombo.
+Ramada manages three properties in Indonesia, two located at Bali and one at Surakarta.
+It manages three hotels on Sri Lanka's western coast, under the "Ramada" name, including one in Sri Lanka's capital Colombo.
 The Ramada Colombo used to be the Holiday Inn Colombo but management has changed.

-Ramada International also operates three hotels in Pakistan, under the same name "Ramada", in cities including Karachi, Islamabad, Lahore and Multan.
-Ramada Lahore Gulberg II is opening soon in 2020.
-Ramada Lahore is opening on Cooper Road in 2023.
+Ramada International also operates five hotels in Pakistan, under the same name "Ramada", in cities including Karachi, Islamabad, Lahore and Multan and Gilgit.
+Ramada manages one property in Mongolia, which is located in Ulaanbaatar.
+There are many hotels of Ramada operating in India as well.
+Ramada has one hotel in Bangladesh in Cox's Bazar.

-Ramada manages one property in Mongolia.
-Which is located in the capital city of Ulaanbaatar.

-It was announced that Ramada would open new units in Brazil by 2016.